 - Write an endorsement letter.

-- Send the student application and endorsement letter to AWC Center for Quality Communities by March 9, 2018.
+- Send the student application and endorsement letter to AWC Center for Quality Communities.
+Application must be postmarked by March 9, 2018.

 How do I apply?